 I’ve always been interested in reading and buying magazines, I never throw them out.
 I’m independent and love the freedom working for myself, so being a reputable menswear stylist and editor for my own publication is ultimately what I want.
 Either that or to own a menswear boutique.
 I love a challenge so maybe I can do both!

 How do you choose what looks work for each individual client?

 Each client is different in so many ways; age, shape, gender, lifestyle.
 So you really need to establish and understand who the person is before you can think about how to dress them.
 It’s not always about what looks ‘cool’ they have to feel comfortable.

 Do the clothing choices you make at work inspire your personal style?

 Considering I work in Menswear, surprisingly yes!
-I have an adoration of Italian men’s tailoring and so I love incorporating a sartorial style into my outfits; cigarette pants, fitted shirts with brogues and colourful blazers.
+I have an adoration of Italian men’s tailoring and so I love incorporating a sartorial style into my outfits; cigarette pants fitted shirts with brogues and colorful blazers.
 But don’t get me wrong, I’m girly and love to put dresses on too!